DataDog/datadog-unix-agent/README.md

 # Datadog Unix Agent

-#### NOTE: This agent and all artifacts made available are still in early development.

 A Datadog Agent specifically designed for Unix-based systems.

-Note: This agent is currently in development for AIX.
-It has not been tested on other systems.
+Note: This agent has been designed with portability in mind but has only been tested at the time of this writing on AIX.
 If you have any questions, please contact our [support team](https://docs.datadoghq.com/help/).

-This agent targets miscellaneous Unix operating systems not supported by our currently available agents.
-To do so, it has been stripped of unnecessary bloat and cut around irrelevant use-cases given the target platforms, sometimes at the expense of certain features.
-To maximize portability the agent will attempt to reduce the number of non pure-python dependencies to a minimum, and rely on packages with native support for the targeted operating systems (currently AIX).
+The goal of this agent is to provide support for miscellaneous Unix operating systems not supported by our currently available agents.
+To do so, it has been stripped of unnecessary bloat and cut around less relevant use-cases given the target platforms.
+Only a subset of key and OS-specific features have been implemented, please do not expect feature parity.

 ## AIX

 ### Omnibus Build

-An omnibus build is now available for the agent.
-The omnibus build provides a self-contained environment aiming to address the short-comings of previous approaches where we attempted to provide dependencies externally.
-That approach proved error-prone since we always respected packages already available in target LPARs to avoid risking breaking the system.
-Unfortuantely, installed libraries could be potentially outdated or incompatible with the actual requirements.
+An omnibus build is available for the agent.
+The omnibus build provides a self-contained environment, shipping all required dependencies, including python3 and other depending shared objects.
+The omnibus build will however depend on a small subset of system-level dependencies expected to be present on any AIX LPAR image; namely: libc, libpthreads, libdl and libcrypy.

-Although we have been able to successfully test the agent in those platforms the omnibus build is in its earliest iteration and some issues could surface given the wide disparity between LPAR images.
-These issues are not expected but may occur due to the early maturity of this new build.
+Unfortunately, disparities exist between some of the system libs available symbols across AIX technology levels on the *same* AIX version.
+This is an AIX particularity and means that we can only guarantee the agent will run successfully on machines matching our builders' technology level.
+That is:

 #### Target Platforms

-The omnibus build has been tested on the target platforms:
+The omnibus build has been build and tested on the target platforms at the time of this writing:

-- AIX 6.1
+- AIX 6.1 TL9 SP6
-- AIX 7.1
+- AIX 7.1 TL5 SP3
-- AIX 7.2
+- AIX 7.2 TL3 SP0

+Should you attempt to install and run the agent package on a lesser version your mileage will vary, you may or may not have all dependent symbols available.
+We are working to improve our support across al target platforms.

 #### Omnibus Bootstrap